 6.3.
 A Combination of Both

 The two marketing strategies explained are not mutually exclusive, an online tutor can attempt at both simultaneously as well.
 For example, you can join an online tutoring marketplace, start building reputation there, while also working on your self-marketing independently.
 Then, when you find students yourself outside the online marketing place, you can refer to your ratings and reviews on the marketplace website to show that you are a successful tutor.
 You can use your reputation in the online tutoring marketplace to impress students you have found independently as well.

 7. Get Connected: Online Tutor Communities

 Not surprisingly, online tutors are good at using the internet, and there are great online tutor communities you can join.
-You are browsing Online Tutoring Mastery, therefore we obviously encourage you to join our community by joining the Facebook group.
+Online Tutoring Mastery has a Facebook Group exclusive to the students enrolled to the online course, and if you are enrolled you should definitely consider joining the Facebook group too.

 You can find alternative groups you can join by utilizing Facebook search as well.

 8. Conclusion: Time to Become an Online Tutor